Food On Demand: Business Models of Meal Delivery Startups

 - Decision Convenience – Making it fast and easy to choose.
 For eg. on Zomato and Swiggy, you can view ratings and reviews of restaurants, and decide where to order from.

 - Access Convenience – Making it fast and easy to acquire.
 For eg. Hot Meals are delivered to you at your location within 15 minutes using SpoonRocket, making it easy to eat well wherever and whenever you are hungry.

 - Transaction Convenience – Making it fast and easy to pay.
 For eg. All apps let you pay with cards, PayPal accounts or wallets like Apple Pay.

 - Benefit Convenience – Making it fast and easy to enjoy/use.
 For eg. On Postmates, you can ask for delivery from more than one restaurant, and get it straight to your home.

 - Post-Benefit Convenience – Making it fast and easy to re-purchase.
-For eg. You can save your address and payment details, bookmark your favorites to re-order in seconds.
+For eg. You can save your address and payment details, bookmark your favourites to re-order in seconds.

-Cooking – Cooking is the process of preparing meals for customers.
-Meals could be pre-cooked or cooked after an order is received, based on this Cooking time is estimated for the Food Delivery app.
+Cooking – Meals could be pre-cooked or cooked after an order is received, based on this Cooking time is estimated for the Food Delivery app.

-Delivering – Delivery i.e the transportation of goods is the backbone of any on demand business.
-Businesses can have different delivery models depending on various factors.
+Delivering – The transportation of Delivery is the backbone of any on-demand business.
+Businesses can have different Food delivery models depending on various factors.